-Your company should use an invoice factoring solution if:
+Your company should consider using an invoice factoring solution if:

-- Banks have turned you down for a business loan or line of credit, or you don’t want to be tied up in traditional bank loans or lines of credit.
+- Banks have turned you down for a business loan, credit card, or line of credit, or you don’t want to be tied up in traditional bank loans or lines of credit.
 It’s also worth considering if you already have bank financing, but they’ve denied raising your limit.
 Or if you can’t wait months to get approved.

 - You need quick access to cash – in a few business days rather than a few months

-- If you need a reliable source of cash for paying daily expenses and/or fueling growth
+- If you need a reliable source of funds for paying daily expenses and/or fueling growth

 - You’re a startup company without much credit history yet.
-In many cases, invoice factoring doesn’t require a credit check or high credit score because it relies on how credit worthy your customers are.
+In many cases, an invoice factoring provider doesn’t require a credit check or high credit score because it relies on how credit worthy your customers are.
 Even those with bad credit or credit risk may qualify

 - You want more time to focus on your business instead of chasing down late payments

 It depends on the requirements of the factoring company.
 Many require you to have a certain length of time in business, minimum invoice volumes, or only work with particular industries.
 Additionally, each factoring company has it’s own procedures for evaluating credit risk and verifying the client’s customer and invoices.
 It’s important to look into these requirements to help you decide whether to use invoice factoring services or if you’re evaluating an invoice factoring agreement from a factoring firm.
 Be sure to also ask whether they require a service fee and about their advance rate (or the amount that’s typically paid to you up front.
 Some factoring companies for example will advance 80 percent of the invoice when they fund you and keep the remaining 20 percent until your customer pays.
 This is called the factoring reserve.)
 Some also require that you fund up to a certain minimum instead of letting you fund just a single invoice.